Owolabiadesola/Joke-Generator_Color-Changer/README.md

-# Joke-Generator and Color-Changer
+# Color Changer
-A beautiful Color-Changer and a Joke-Generator using HTML, CSS, Bootstrap, ReactJS
+A beautiful and funtional Color-Changer using HTML, CSS, Bootstrap, ReactJS